Garajnik/SimplexStuff/README.md

-# Онлайн решатель задач линейного программирования
+# Visual calculation with simplex algorithm